 I am a longtime Associate of the Institute of Cultural Inquiry, a Los Angeles–based nonprofit that explores the visual methods used to document, categorize, expose, and conceal the events that define contemporary culture.
 My involvement with the ICI includes co-organizing exhibitions, design and production of several books combining scholarship with art, and work on multi-year projects such as The AIDS Chronicles In 2011, I produced the research project and exhibition Evidence of Evidence at the ICI.
 I am also a member of FemTechNet, a network of scholars and artists who work on, with, and at the borders of technology, science, and feminism in a variety of fields.Please email me for a more recent or longer CV than the one linked on this page.

-As a faculty member in electronic art and design in the Art Department at UC Irvine since 1999, I have taught a range of courses, including (at the undergraduate level) Programming for Artists, World Building, Interactive Narrative, Digital Type and Communication, Design for Print, The Graphic Novel, Hypermedia, Digital Aesthetics, Performance and Persona, Interdisciplinary Digital Art, and Artists as Writers.
+As a faculty member in electronic art and design in the Art Department at UC Irvine since 1999, I have taught a range of courses, including (at the undergraduate level) Programming for Artists, Issues in Techno-Arts, World Building, Interactive Narrative, Digital Type and Communication, Design for Print, The Graphic Novel, Hypermedia, Digital Aesthetics, Performance and Persona, Interdisciplinary Digital Art, and Artists as Writers.
 Graduate courses include Critique Group, Colloquium, Appropriation Art & Ownership Seminar, Virtual Identity Seminar, and Research & Writing Seminar.
 More about the Art Department's electronic art and design area.